Myanmar: Economic history

 The trains are relatively slow in Myanmar.
 The railway trip from Bagan to Mandalay takes about 7.5 hours (179 km).

 Under the British administration, the people of Burma were at the bottom of the social hierarchy, with Europeans at the top, Indians, Chinese, and Christianised minorities in the middle, and Buddhist Burmese at the bottom.
 Forcefully integrated into the world economy, Burma's economy grew by involving itself with extractive industries and cash crop agriculture.
 However, much of the wealth was concentrated in the hands of Europeans.
 The country became the world's largest exporter of rice, mainly to European markets, while other colonies like India suffered mass starvation.
 Being a follower of free market principles, the British opened up the country to large-scale immigration with Rangoon exceeding New York City as the greatest immigration port in the world in the 1920s.
 Historian Thant Myint-U states, "This was out of a total population of only 13 million; it was equivalent to the United Kingdom today taking 2 million people a year."
 By then, in most of Burma's largest cities, Rangoon, Akyab, Bassein and Moulmein, the Indian immigrants formed a majority of the population.
 The Burmese under British rule felt helpless, and reacted with a "racism that combined feelings of superiority and fear".

 Crude oil production, an indigenous industry of Yenangyaung, was taken over by the British and put under Burmah Oil monopoly.
 British Burma began exporting crude oil in 1853.
 European firms produced 75% of the world's teak.
 The wealth was, however, mainly concentrated in the hands of Europeans.
 In the 1930s, agricultural production fell dramatically as international rice prices declined and did not recover for several decades.
 During the Japanese invasion of Burma in World War II, the British followed a scorched earth policy.
-They destroyed major government buildings, oil wells and mines that developed for tungsten (Mawchi), tin, lead and silver to keep them from the Japanese.
-Myanmar was bombed extensively by the Allies.
+They destroyed major government buildings, oil wells, and mines that were developed for tungsten (Mawchi), tin, lead, and silver to keep them from the Japanese.
+Ultimately, Myanmar was bombed extensively by both the Japanese and the Allied powers.

-After independence, the country was in ruins with its major infrastructure completely destroyed.
+After independence, the country was in ruins, with its major infrastructure destroyed.
 With the loss of India, Burma lost relevance and obtained independence from the British.
-After a parliamentary government was formed in 1948, Prime Minister U Nu embarked upon a policy of nationalisation and the state was declared the owner of all of the land in Burma.
+After a parliamentary government was formed in 1948, Prime Minister U Nu embarked upon a policy of nationalisation, and the state was declared the owner of all of the land in Burma.
 The government tried to implement an eight-year plan partly financed by injecting money into the economy, but this caused inflation to rise.
-The 1962 coup d'état was followed by an economic scheme called the Burmese Way to Socialism, a plan to nationalise all industries, with the exception of agriculture.
-While the economy continued to grow at a slower rate, the country eschewed a Western-oriented development model, and by the 1980s, was left behind capitalist powerhouses like Singapore which were integrated with Western economies.
+The 1962 coup d'état was followed by an economic scheme called the Burmese Way to Socialism, a plan to nationalise all industries, except for agriculture.
+While the economy continued to grow at a slower rate, the country eschewed a Western-oriented development model, and by the 1980s, was left behind by capitalist powerhouses like Singapore, which were integrated with Western economies.
 Myanmar asked for admittance to a least developed country status in 1987 to receive debt relief.